 Mefloquine shortage

-Neon Healthcare have advised NaTHNaC that 250mg mefloquine (Lariam) antimalarial tablets are currently out of stock in the UK and will not be available until the end of March 2026.
+Neon Healthcare have advised NaTHNaC that 250mg mefloquine (Lariam) antimalarial tablets are currently out of stock in the UK.
+A delivery is expected between July and September 2026.

 Advice for health professionals